Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 2. **Vector Quantizer:** Maps continuous encoder outputs into discrete latent “codebook” entries.
 3. **Decoder:** Reconstructs images from quantized embeddings.

-During training, the model minimizes:
-- **Reconstruction loss (MSE)**: ensures pixel-level accuracy.
-- **VQ loss:** ensures discrete latent codes stay close to encoder outputs.

-After training, the decoder can generate *new* MRI-like samples by sampling from the learned codebook — making this a **generative** model.
+After training, the decoder can generate *new* MRI-like samples by sampling from the learned codebook

 ### How it works - Model Architecture